davidgonzalez95/Azure_Project_01_End-to-End-Data-Engineering_AdventureWorks/README.md

 ### Steps:

 1. **Create a JSON file**
-   - I use this JSON to create dynamic parameters that automate the extraction and loading of data.
+   - It is used a JSON to create dynamic parameters that automate the extraction and loading of data.
    - The structure of the JSON is broken down below:
      - **`p_rel_url`** – Relative URL of the data source.
      - **`p_sink_folder`** – Target folder in the ADLS Gen2 bronze layer.
      - **`p_sink_file`** – Target file name and format.
    - [ADF Pipeline JSON](https://github.com/davidgonzalez95/End-to-End-Data-Engineering-on-Azure-Project/blob/main/Codes/Dynamic_Pipeline.json)
-   - I upload it to our Data Lake in the parameters folder.
+   - Then it is uploaded it into our Data Lake in the parameters folder.
 2. **Create Linked service**
    - I create 2 linked service, one for the source (http) and other one for the sink (storeagedatalake).
 3. **Create and configure the Lookup Activity**